LACMIP/emu/docs/_documentation/loans.md

 last_modified_at: 2021-08-23
 ---

 :hourglass_flowing_sand: Loan requests require processing time and authorization from staff across multiple departments.
 For these reasons, loans should be initiated with as much advance notice as possible.
+Your patience is appreciated.
 {: .notice--warning}

 # Terms & Conditions